Inject Interface X Components individually into your website's DOM

 Choosing target containers

-or section) where you want the component to appear.
-Assign a unique CSS class or ID to that container so that it can be targeted reliably and the injection can be managed successfully.
+For each component you want to inject, select a parent container in the DOM (for example, a <div> or section) where you want the component to appear.
+Assign the default data attribute for the search box (data-teleport="empathy-search-box-container") and the results grid (data-teleport="empathy-results-container") to those containers so that they can be targeted reliably and the injection can be managed successfully.

 This container can wrap existing content that will be replaced or hidden when the desired X Components are injected inside that container:

-<div class="home-body-container">
+<div data-teleport="empathy-search-box-container">

 /**